cdeccio/cougarnet/README.md

 ## Running Programs

-When a program is specified with the `prog` attribute, it will be run in the virtual host, instead of a standard shell (the default).
+When a program is specified with the `prog` attribute, that program will be executed in the virtual host, instead of the standard shell being executed (the default).
 Furthermore, programs from all virtual hosts are intended to start at *approximately* the same time--though there is some non-determinism as to their *exact* timing.

 If `terminal` is enabled for a given host (the default), or the `--terminal all` option is used on the command line, then the program will have access to